sbcshop/SB-RFID-HAT/README.md

 * Two interface options: UART for RFID, I2C for Oled Display
 * User configurable buzzer (connected on GPIO 17 of Raspberry pi)

-#### You can also use these 2 projects available in this repository:
+#### You can also use these 2 projects available in this repository with this hat:

 * Attendance_system : A GUI based attendance system using our rfid hat and rfid tags/cards.
 * Lock_Pi : You can use this project to log-ff raspberry pi using this rfid hat.
 To login you have to manually type password to log on again.